jcape/release-check/README.md

-# MobileCoin: A trait for constructing an object from an CSPRNG
+# jcape-release-check: A trait for constructing an object from an CSPRNG

 [![Project Chat][chat-image]][chat-link]<!--
 -->![License][license-image]<!--